 The application must be accompanied by a properly endorsed Notice of Submission Form (copy attached).
-If the proposal for development involves an institution outside the University a supporting letter must be obtained from the outside institution.
-Funds in this program will not be available for salary supplementation but can be used to support research assistants under certain circumstances.
+If the proposal for development involves an institution outside of the University a supporting letter must be obtained from the outside institution.
+Funds in this program will not be available for salary supplementation, but can be used to support research assistants under certain circumstances.
 If student support is requested, fringe benefits must be included in the budget request (undergraduate fringe is only added in summer).
-Title to equipment purchased with Faculty Development funds, the title to the equipment vests with the University, and equipment no longer being utilized for the awarded project will be available for use by others.
+Title to equipment purchased with Faculty Development funds rests with the University.

 Please submit your proposal and the signed submission form bundled as a single PDF via email to FacultyDevelopmentFunds@clarku.edu .
 We prefer a single pdf file which includes both the submission form and proposal using the following filename format: yourlastnameFD14.pdf.
-If scanning is not possible then email your proposal and send the submission form via snail mail to: Faculty Development Funds, c/o Diane Sainsbury, Office of Sponsored Programs and Research, Room 300, Geography Building.
-The applications will be reviewed by the Dean of Research and the Research Board.
-The application deadline is January 14th, 2013 at 4 p.m.
+If scanning is not possible, email your proposal and send the submission form via snail mail to: Faculty Development Funds, c/o Diane Sainsbury, Office of Sponsored Programs and Research, Room 300, Geography Building.
+The applications will be reviewed by the Research Board and the Dean of Research.
+The application deadline is January 15th, 2014 at 4 p.m.
 Decisions will be announced after the committee has finished its review, typically by late February.

 Download the Submission Form